foogaro/redis-sleight-of-hand/README.md

 ## Clean steps

 ### Introduction
-You have a bunch of micro services that call a legacy system through a REST API to execute some heavy load on the database.
-Slow queires, so to speak.
+You have a bunch of microservices that call a legacy system through a REST API to execute some heavy load on the database.
+Slow queries, so to speak.

 The bad news is that you **cannot** touch the code.